 There are DVDs that use a mixture of PAL (23.976) and NTSC (29.970).
 The two frame rates or "VFR" may cause A/V out of sync after the DVD ripping.
 Even then, the variable frame rate is accepted by most video players.
 If your player can't play the ripped DVD without lip-syncing audio, you need to set the frame rate to a fixed or constant rate.

 Before a user rips the DVD, the disc itself has a A/V sync or Audio Delay error and that results in out-of-sync sound after the DVD ripping.
+The A/V out of sync issues can happen in a DVD that is authored by users.
 Play the DVD in a DVD player to see if it's the problem of the source DVD.

 5. Computer or DVD playback device TV issue.

-There is a good chance of audio delay when ripping DVDs on a slow computer, especially with high encoding settings.
-Furthermore, if you're experiencing audio out of sync with video error only on certain movies or segments of film, it's most likely not the fault of your playback hardware TV set.
-If every ripped DVD source has a lip-sync issue or no audio error, then the TV is the culprit.
-(Make sure the ripped DVD video is in a format supported by a TV.
-The TV can be fussy about both audio and video codecs, which may lead to a ripped DVD video audio sync issue during playback.)
+There is a high possibility of experiencing audio delay when ripping DVDs on a slow computer, especially when using high encoding settings.
+Additionally, if you are encountering audio out of sync with video errors only on certain movies or segments of film, it is most likely not due to your playback hardware or TV set.
+If every ripped DVD source exhibits a lip-sync issue or no audio at all, then the culprit is likely the TV.
+(Ensure that the ripped DVD video is in a format supported by the TV.
+The TV can be picky about both audio and video codecs, which can result in a ripped DVD video audio sync issue during playback.)

 6. Poor support to MKV Files